thepeterkovacs/web-primer-shell/README.md

 	Web Primer Shell
 </h1>

+## Introduction

+A developer-friendly web application template suitable for a wide spectrum of full-stack projects, offering a blend of contemporary tools and solutions to cater to both straightforward and intricate development needs.

 > **Warning**
-> This application is currently in development and is not yet suitable for deployment in professional production environments.
+> This application is currently in development and is not yet suitable for deployment in production environments.

 ## Quick start